- Microsoft .NET Framework is an important software to run software and applications on Windows OS.

 - Click on System.

-- On the right-side, click on the entry labelled Specify settings for optional component installation and component repair.
+- On the right pane, click on the entry labeled Specify settings for optional component installation and component repair.

 - Double-click on this entry to open it.

 - Check Enabled and hit OK.

 - Search for Command Prompt and run it as an administrator.

 - Type the below command and hit Enter.

 - Your PC will start scanning and, in the process, will try to fix the issue.